-Maine is home to three native naiad species.
+Narrow Leaf Bur-weed Sample Watchic Lake 2017 Slender Najas flexilis Maine is home to three native naiad species.
 One species, slender naiad (N. flexilis), also called northern water-nymph, is common in Maine.
 The others: southern naiad (N. guadalupensis) and thread-like naiad (N. gracillima) are quite rare.
 Native species are found in the submersed plant community, often growing in the sandy or gravel substrates of lakes, ponds and slow-moving streams.
 Thread-like naiad (similar in appearance to the invasive European naiad, is not included in this report) is particularly sensitive to pollution and has disappeared in some parts of its natural range.

 Unlike most aquatic plants, naiads are true annuals, dying back completely in the fall and relying upon seeds to regenerate the following season.
 Seeds germinate in the spring and plants are generally visible by early summer.
 Vegetative reproduction may occur during the growing season.
 Tiny flowers, followed by seeds, are produced in the leaf axils.
 (Male and female flowers occur separately on the same plant.)
 Plants become brittle and begin to break down at the end of the growing season, fragmenting, drifting and eventually depositing their seeds on the sediments.

-More details on slender naiad can be found in the Lakes Stewards of Maine site here Naiads and Water Nymphs.
-Observed in 2018, 2019.

-Pipewort Eriocaulon aquaticum

-Pipewort is a native Maine plant.
-It is a very small aquatic plant with a height of only 2 to 12 inches when on exposed shore, but stems will be longer deeper water.
+More details on slender naiad can be found in the Lakes Stewards of Maine site Naiads and Water Nymphs.
+Observed in 2018, 2019, 2020, Needle Spike Rush Eleocharis tuberculosa Needle spike rush is native to Maine and is a widespread species that is abundant in much of its range.
+In New England it is found in stream and lake shores and open, wet sites in all states.
+It can form large rooted or floating mats.
+It can be found in floodplain (river or stream floodplains), lacustrine (in lakes or ponds), meadows and fields, riverine (in rivers or streams), shores of rivers or lakes.
+More information on this plant can be found Go Botany.
+Eleocharis tuberculosaObserved in 2020, 2021, 2023.
+Pipewort Eriocaulon aquaticum Pipewort is a native Maine plant.
+It is a small aquatic plant with a height of only 2 to 12 inches when on exposed shore, but stems will be longer deeper water.
 Despite the smallness of the plant and that sexual reproduction must occur in outside of the water, it is found growing to depths of up to 7 feet.
 This plant is easy to overlook, especially when only its grass-like leaves are present.
 Generally found growing above the water line in shallow areas of Watchic Lake starting in July.
 More details on Pipewort can be found here Lake and Wetland Ecosystems and here the USDA Natural Resources Conservation Services.

-Observed in 2016, 2017, 2018, 2019.
+Observed in 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023.

-Pondweed, floating-leaf Potamogeton natans

-An aquatic species native to Maine often found in quiet or slow-flowing freshwater habitats.
+Pondweed, floating-leaf Potamogeton natans An aquatic species native to Maine often found in quiet or slow-flowing freshwater habitats.
 It produces both floating and submersed leaves on the same plant.
 The floating leaves are ovate to oblong-ovate and are dark green, leathery, opaque, with translucent longitudinal veins.
 They are 2 to 5 inches long, pointed at the tips, and rounded at the base.
 Floating-leaf pondweed are an important food source for wildlife, and in natural areas a positive component of the local ecosystem.
 However, they can become troublesome in drainage canals and ditches.
 More details can be found in Wikipedia Potamogeton natans and from University California, Davis.
-Observed in 2016.
+Observed in 2016, 2021, 2022.